owensgl/biol525D/Topic_2/readme.md

 ---
-title: "Topic 2: Commandline and R"
+title: "Topic 2: Commandline Introduction"
 permalink: /Topic_2/
 topickey: 2
-topictitle: "Cmdline and R"
+topictitle: "Cmdline"
 ---

 In this tutorial we will be going through parts of several software